ghost-bones/bones-core/README.md

 # Issues & Feature Requests
 While we are developing initially for ourselves we hope that many others find this helpful.
 We are very eager to fix bugs and also to look at any feature requests.
 Please use this repo's issues section to log any bugs or feature requests.

+# Theme development
+Following is an orientation of the bones-core theme, for full documentation check out the [official theme development guide](https://docs.ghost.org/api/handlebars-themes/) from Ghost.

+The theme follow the basic structure listed in the [official handlebars-themes documentation](https://docs.ghost.org/api/handlebars-themes/structure/) and includes the  optional /partials directory for storing reused code.
+The goal here is to cut down on development work so it is best not to repeat ourselves if we don't have to.